Vidya Munshi: Foundation of WFDY

 She took part in the foundation conference of the World Federation of Democratic Youth (WFDY), held in London in October–November, 1945, representing the All India Students’ Federation (AISF).
 It was attended by delegates from 67 countries.
 India was represented by Vidya Kanuga, Ketayun Boomla and AH Sader.
 M Raschid was observer.
 They attended on behalf of the FEDIND.
 Vidya Kanuga was the secretary of the commission on Participation of Youth in the Construction of a Stable and Lasting Peace at the WFDY conference.

-The first Council meet of WFDY (July 19-August 5, 1946) held in Paris, formed a colonial Bureau.
+The first Council meet of WFDY (19 July – 5 August 1946) held in Paris, formed a colonial Bureau.
 Vidya Kanuga was charged with responsibility of the Bureau.
 It decided to run a campaign that food should be sent to India as a first priority.

 Vidya also attended the founding conference of Women's International Democratic Federation (WIDF) in Paris in 1945 along with Ela Reid, general secretary of Mahila Atma Raksha Samiti (MARS).
-It was held in Velodrome D’Hiver (Winter Stadium) between November 26 and December 1, 1945.
+It was held in Velodrome D’Hiver (Winter Stadium) between 26 November and 1 December 1945.
 Vidya and Ila Reid represented India at this massive inaugural conference.

 She returned to India in 1948 as the representative of the WFDY.
 She worked in the Preparatory Committee of Southeast Asian Youth Conference held in Calcutta in February 1948.